August 2018:Author Tips

 Woolaston Entertainment, was originally created in 1994, with the sketch of the first character, a black cat named Vanessa.
 From there, I began creating several characters, writing several books, and drawing a series of comic strips.
 The W.E. or "Woolent" you see today, was founded in 2009, with the publication of "Fortune's Wing".
 Today, Woolent is a collection of my writing, poetry, artwork, photography, and comics.
 This website is my way of sharing my creations with the rest of the world.

 My name is Nicole E. Woolaston.
 I was born in Queens, New York, where I currently reside.
 I began writing books for myself in first grade, and continued to do so, even after I graduated from high school.
+Writing became my passion, after I read "Bunnicula" by James Howe, in second grade.
+When I learned animals could be used as characters through personification, I realized anything was possible in writing.
 I published my first book, Fortune’s Wing, in 2009.
 Since then, I have continued to write the Fortune’s Wing series, along with the Valentine series, Valentine Apart, and Our Lady of Righteous Rage.
 I am also an artist: I have been drawing and painting since elementary school.
 I am a poet, songwriter, and guitarist as well.
 Hopelessly devoted to Green Day.
 My mother swears I have a great singing voice, though I beg to differ.